Harald Nestroy: Life

 Nestroy graduated from high school in Königstein im Taunus and studied law from 1958 to 1963 at Johannes Gutenberg University Mainz and the Universidad de Barcelona.
 In 1964 he joined the diplomatic service of the Federal Republic of Germany and was in the attaché training of the Foreign Office in Bonn until 1967.
 He was political advisor at the German embassy in New Delhi, India (1968–1971), cultural attaché at the German embassy in Bogotá, Colombia (1971–1973), advisor for Central America at the Foreign Office in Bonn (1974–1977), German Ambassador to Brazzaville, People's Republic of Congo, (1979–1982).
 From 1982 to 1985 he was Consul General in Atlanta, USA, and from 1985 to 1989 German Ambassador to San José, Costa Rica.
 After heading the France, Benelux, Austria, Switzerland department in the Political Department of the Foreign Office in Bonn from 1989 to 1994, he was German Ambassador to Kuala Lumpur, Malaysia (1994–1998), and Ambassador to Windhoek, Namibia until his retirement in 2003.

 Nestroy has been involved in the Kingdom of Bhutan since 1987.
 In 1992 he founded the non-profit association "Pro Bhutan" and initiated humanitarian projects in the field of general health and the education of disadvantaged children.
 With a special project, he promoted the preservation of the unique culture of the Kingdom of Bhutan from 2006 to 2010.
-Harald Nestroy has planned and carried out the following donation-financed projects in Bhutan since 1993:
+Nestroy has planned and carried out the following donation-financed projects in Bhutan since 1993: